-Farmers' Electric Cooperative offers residential Members a method of level payment based on ay use at the residence during the previous 12 the average energy use at the residence during the previous 12 months.
+Farmers' Electric Cooperative offers residential

+\downarrow Members a method of level payment based on the average energy use at the residence during the previous 12 months.

 With this option, you will know what to expect on your electric bill.
 The amount will be the same month after month (adjusted annually) - even throughout peak cooling and heating periods.
 This program does not reduce your electric bill, but it will even out your charges and help with better bill management.